memgraph/docs/docs/how-to-guides/create-backup.md

 ### 3. Copy the data directory and unlock it

-Copy the snapshot directory or a single WAL or snapshot file to a backup location.
+Copy the data directory or a single WAL file (from the `wal` directory) or snapshot file (from the `snapshots` directory) to a backup location.

 <details>
   <summary>Copy files if you are using Memgraph on Linux</summary>